chkno/nixpkgs/doc/languages-frameworks/python.section.md

 will build or download them from a Nix binary cache prior to starting up, prior that it is executed on a machine with a multi-user nix installation.

-This provides a way to ship a self bootstrapping Python script, akin to a statically linked binary, where it can be run on any machine (provided nix is installed) without having to assume that `numpy` is installed globally on the system.
+This provides a way to ship a final bootstrapping Python script, akin to a statically linked binary, where it can be run on any machine (provided nix is installed) without having to assume that `numpy` is installed globally on the system.